 Here are some photographs with my synopses from all three performances.
 I photographed them during the dress rehearsal, but they still show the intensity of a live performance.
-I suggest you catch the live performance next time it is on stage, you will be glad you did.
+I suggest you catch the live performance next time it is on stage; you will be glad you did.

 The last piece was Orchis, the repeat performance of last year’s success.
 This year the lighting was stronger and better.
 It was closer to the idea we once discussed, shine different colored lights briefly on gray costumes.
-The group of dancers was almost the same from last year.
+The group of dancers was almost the same as last year.
 Curtain rose as Ilya Burow slowly walked the length of the stage and saluted Orchis, striking a pose in response to the giant orchid on the screen, one arm raised with a flair and the other bowed down.
-Following that a fast moving solo displayed his dancing and athletic capabilities.
+Following that, a fast-moving solo displayed his dancing and athletic capabilities.
 There was no dancer on stage that did not look and feel significant, a tribute to Viktor’s ability to blend the moves very integrally.
 The pas de deux by Ruth Whitney and Alex Lanz and the one by Vilia Putrius and Mindaugas Bauzys were both mesmerizing.
 All the other dancers, Kirsten Evans, Elizabeth Mochizuki, Louisa Chapman, Eugenia Zinovieva, Tegan Rich, Harunaga Yamakawa, and of course, the giant walking orchid Dylan Giles were all fabulous.
-The original score was as moving and the performance was still an “experience“.
+The original score was as moving, and the performance was still an “experience.”